dvtirol/serles-acme/docs/index.rst

 software/CAs which provide an API to issue certificates.

 We sometimes call it a proxy, as it delegates certificate issuance to your existing PKI.
-From a user point of view serles-acme in combination with an EJBCA instance can be compared to be something like your own private letsencrypt.
+From a user's point of view, serles-acme can be your own private *Let's Encrypt*, when combined with EJBCA.

-If you want to use another PKI project, feel free to implement your own backends.
-Contributions are heavily welcome.
+If you want to use another PKI, feel free to implement your own backends.
+Contributions are welcome.

-For whom is this project?
+Who is this project for?

-- You want to build up you own PKI, either for company or home usage
+- You want to build up your own PKI, either for company or home use
 - You want to automate the issuing process for all your devices
-- You already using another PKI Software and want to use certbot with it
+- You already use another PKI Software and want to use certbot with it

 .. |travis| image:: https://travis-ci.org/dvtirol/serles-acme.svg?branch=master
             :target: https://travis-ci.org/dvtirol/serles-acme